ignabelitzky/gui-simple-calculator/README.md

 # Simple GUI calculator
-Calculator for linux systems that performs the most basic operations:
+Calculator for linux that performs the most basic operations:
 - Addition
 - Subraction
 - Multiplication